inbo/oscibio/_posts/2014-07-22-bird-tracking-data-published.md

 background: /assets/img/2014-07-22-bird-tracking-data-published.jpg
 date: 2014-07-22 15:20
 author: Peter Desmet
-categories: [Birds, Bird tracking, Open data, GBIF]
+categories: [LifeWatch, bird tracking, open data, GBIF]
 ---

 We have written about our bird tracking network before - the network we set up with the Flanders Marine Institute (VLIZ) to track large birds with [advanced GPS trackers](http://www.uva-bits.nl) - showing how the data can be [visualized with CartoDB]({% post_url 2014-01-22-jcd-2014 %}) and releasing a small sample dataset of the famous [Lesser Black-backed Gull Eric]({% post_url 2013-10-01-tracking-eric %}).